EN10/CIFAR/README.md

 # CIFAR 10 in Python

-The CIFAR-10 dataset consists of 60000 32x32 colour images in 10 classes, with 6000 images per class.
+The CIFAR-10 dataset consists of 60000 32x32 colour images in [10 classes](https://github.com/EN10/CIFAR#classes), with 6000 images per class.
 There are 50000 training images and 10000 test images.
+The dataset is divided into five training batches and one test batch, each with 10000 images.

 [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html)